Shrewsbury Prison: History

 A bust of prison reformer John Howard is above the main entrance to the prison.
-The street leading up to the prison from the main road is also named after him.
+The street leading up to the prison from the main road is named Howard Street after him.

 Before closure, Shrewsbury was a Category B/C prison accepting adult males from the local courts in its catchment area.
 Accommodation at the prison consisted of double occupancy cells in mostly Victorian buildings.
 The prison offered education and workshops to inmates.
 A Listener Scheme was also available to prisoners at risk of suicide or self-harm.

 In January 2013, it was announced that the prison was scheduled for closure.
 The last inmates were transferred from Shrewsbury to other prisons on 27 February 2013, ahead of its closure in March.

-The Grade II listed former prison building was sold by the Ministry of Justice to developers, the Trevor Osborne Property Group, in 2014, and is expected to be converted into homes and offices.
+The Grade II listed former prison building was sold by the Ministry of Justice to developers, the Trevor Osborne Property Group, in 2014, and was expected to be converted into homes and offices.
 In April 2015, it was revealed proposals included accommodation for around 200 students of the recently created University Centre Shrewsbury.
 In January 2016 formal planning proposals to convert the former prison to flats and student accommodation were submitted but in December 2016 Shropshire Council refused the outline plans, also including restaurants, shops and a gym, on grounds of effects on traffic.

+Tourist Attraction

-In September 2020 the prison was purchased by The Campbell Group, who have operated the site for the past five years.
-This purchase will see the prison continue to operate as an interactive tourism destination, with further development and investment planned to create a World renowned attraction.
+In September 2020 Shrewsbury Prison was purchased by The Campbell Group (now the Cove Group), who operate the site as a tourist destination.

+On 7 March 2022, the BBC reported that Joel Campbell CEO of the Campbell Group/Cove Group, owners of Shrewsbury Prison, tried to claim that an image of the prison’s gatehouse used on packaging by Shrewsbury shop - Planet Doughnut - was a trademark infringement.
+Although Planet Doughnut agreed to change their design, there was no legal basis for the infringement claim as the design had been in use several years before Joel Campbell registered it as a trademark.

+On 28 November 2023 the BBC reported that the Cove Group, owners of Shrewsbury Prison plan to build a hotel within the grounds of the prison.

+According to the prison’s website the new hotel would include 20 rooms, a conference centre, a restaurant for 120 covers and additional parking for 72 cars.

+Although no date has been confirmed for the opening of this new hotel, planning permission to demolish an existing building in the prison to make way for the new development expires in 2027.

+It should also be noted that a previous planning application to convert the prison cells into student accommodation was turned down by Shropshire Council on the grounds of the detrimental effect the additional traffic would have on the approach to the prison.